WWE Judgment Day (2005): Storylines

 The main event at Judgment Day was between John Cena and John "Bradshaw" Layfield (JBL) over the WWE Championship in an "I Quit" match.
 The previous month at WrestleMania 21, Cena defeated JBL to win the WWE Championship.
 On the April 7 episode of SmackDown!, SmackDown!
-General Manager Theodore Long scheduled a series of number one contenders matches, after JBL, Eddie Guerrero, Rey Mysterio, The Big Show, Booker T, and Kurt Angle all demanded a WWE Championship match.
+General Manager Theodore Long scheduled a series of number one contenders matches, after JBL, Eddie Guerrero, Rey Mysterio, Big Show, Booker T, and Kurt Angle all demanded a WWE Championship match.
 The first match that Long announced was between JBL and Rey Mysterio.
 Mysterio was disqualified, after Eddie Guerrero interfered and attacked JBL, resulting in JBL winning the match.
 The following week on SmackDown!, Guerrero and Kurt Angle were scheduled for the second contender's match.
 Angle advanced to the finals, as he went on to defeat Guerrero.
 Later during the program, Cena unveiled a spinner version of the WWE championship.
 Before the unveiling, however, JBL came out wearing the original WWE championship.
 On the April 21 episode of SmackDown!, Booker T and Big Show were booked in another contenders match.
 After the match ended in a double disqualification, Long booked JBL, Angle, Booker T, and Big Show in a fatal four-way elimination match for the following week.
 JBL won the match, after he last eliminated Angle and having the right to face Cena at Judgment Day for the WWE Championship.
 On the May 5 episode of SmackDown!, Cena proposed that he would defend the championship against JBL in an "I Quit" match.
 He also told JBL "I am gonna beat the hell of you for everything that I stand for", and ends the segment by saying "The last two words to come out of your pathetic mouth will be I Quit".
 Two weeks later, on the May 19 episode, JBL faced Scotty 2 Hotty, which Scotty won after JBL was disqualified.
 After the match, however, JBL attacked Scotty and demanded that he say "I quit."
 JBL continued the assault, choking him with a leather belt, Scotty said "I quit."
 That same night, Cena defeated The Basham Brothers (Doug Basham and Danny Basham) in a handicap match.
 During the duration of the match, JBL, who was at ringside, yelled at Cena, telling him to say "I quit."